-Does it ever feel like your internet is running slower than normal?
+Does it ever feel like your internet is running slower than usual?
 Of course, it does.
 It’s happened to all of us at some point.

 Web pages seem sluggish, while downloads and uploads seem to take forever.
 It’s very frustrating — especially when you’re paying for high-speed internet.
 Many potential issues are causing the slowdown, including problems with your device, browser or even a website you’re trying to visit.